drozd324/GPU_Delaunay_Triangulation/thesis.typ

 		label: <s_pointinsertion_img>,
 	)

-	It might be nice to see results from just running the point insertion algorthim by itself, whithout the flipping which would take place inbetween which will be further explored in the next section.
+	It might be nice to see results from just running the point insertion algorthim by itself, without the flipping which would take place in between which will be further explored in the next section.
 In
 	@insertion_only we see the result after the super triangle points and their corresponding triangles have been removed.
-It is good to note that the point insertion algorithm is in general a triangluation algorithm.
+It is good to note that the point insertion algorithm is in general a triangulation algorithm.
 	The state of the triangulation in @insertion_only is not particularly useful in any applications I seen but I thought I must include it in order to show an intermediate step in the process of the construction of the complete algorithm.